-What many virtual assistants do is calculate the usual paid wage of the tasks you are charging for, and inflate that value by at least 25%.
+What many virtual assistants do is calculate the usually paid wage of the tasks you are charging for, and inflate that value by at least 25%.

-Babe, if you’re going to be working online, providing your virtual assistance from where-ever in the world you’d like to, it only makes sense that you have an online presence.
+Babe, if you’re going to be working online, providing your virtual assistance from wherever in the world you’d like to, it only makes sense that you have an online presence.

 When it comes to social media, I recommend focusing on 1-2 main platforms to start with; for example, IG + LinkedIn or FB + LinkedIn.
 LinkedIn is a fantastic place to find clients, so definitely focus on getting your brand on there.